storybookjs/ember/docs/writing-tests/test-runner.md

 </div>

-When the test runner executes, your existing tests will go through the following lifecycle:
+When the test-runner executes, your existing tests will go through the following lifecycle:

 - The `setup` function is executed before all the tests run.
 - The context object is generated containing the required information.